-The Raisbeck Aviation High School, completed in 2013, is located adjacent to the new Aviation Pavilion.
-The curriculum focuses on "STEM" subjects, science, technology, engineering and math, with an interactive, project based learning environment facilitated by the building's layout designed to encourage collaboration.
+King County Department of Assessments curriculum focuses on "STEM" subjects, science, technology, engineering and math, with an interactive, project based learning environment facilitated by the building's layout designed to encourage collaboration.

 The Associated Grocers property on the southern portion of neighborhood 65 encompasses approximately 62 acres.
 The property will undergo gradual redevelopment with its first new building, Emerald Gateway, proposed on the northwest corner of the property, at Norfolk and East Marginal Way.
 The development is anticipated to have 280,000 square feet of warehouse and office use and occupy approximately 12 acres of the site.